117th Air Refueling Wing Airmen keep their KC-135R Stratotanker fleet always ready

-Airmen from the 117th Air Refueling Wing work on the flight line at Sumpter Smith Joint National Guard Base, Alabama, Feb.
-10, 2024.
+Multiple KC-135R Stratotanker belonging to the 117th Air Refueling Wing’s fleet sit on the flight line with a CH-47 Chinook belonging to Bravo Company, a 1-169th Aviation, Alabama Army National Guard flying in the background at Sumpter Smith Joint National Guard Base, Alabama, Feb.
+9, 2024.
 The mission of the 117 ARW is to provide quality worldwide air refueling, airlift, support, logistics, intelligence, and medical services in support of its community, state, and the nation with its KC-135R Stratotanker fleet.
 (U.S. Air National Guard photo by Staff Sgt.
-Shelby Thurman) (This photo has been altered for security purposes by blurring out identification badges.)
+Shelby Thurman)

 |Date Taken: